About the Arena

 A number of the other major events hosted by Chesapeake Energy Arena have been televised nationally and/or internationally including Mission Oklahoma City with Billy Graham in 2003, WWE's Unforgiven pay-per-view in 2005, the Oklahoma Centennial Spectacular in 2007 and the Healing in the Heartland: Relief Benefit Concert in 2013 to benefit storm victims in Oklahoma.

 Family shows and other special events have also had a significant presence on our schedule.
 In fact, Ringling Bros. and Barnum & Bailey was the first event to play Chesapeake Energy Arena in June 2002.
 The Greatest Show on Earth then returned for a series of June performances in 2004, 2006 and 2008.
 But, it was not the only “circus” to make repeat appearances.
 Cirque du Soleil has visited Oklahoma City with DELIRIUM in both 2006 and 2007, Saltimbanco in 2008, Dralion in 2012 and Michael Jackson THE IMMORTAL World Tour in 2014.
-The Harlem Globetrotters, Monster Jam, Sesame Street Live, Lipizzaner Stallions and The Wiggles have also made multiple appearances on the arena’s calendar, as have holiday performances by Mannheim Steamroller, Bill Gaither and Friends, and the increasingly popular Trans-Siberian Orchestra.
+The Harlem Globetrotters, Monster Jam, Sesame Street Live, Lipizzaner Stallions, and The Wiggles have also made multiple appearances on the arena’s calendar, as having holiday performances by Mannheim Steamroller, Bill Gaither, and Friends, and the increasingly popular Trans-Siberian Orchestra.
 In 2008, the Radio City Christmas Spectacular made its Oklahoma City debut during the show's first ever arena tour.